Announcements and Upcoming Events

 Wednesday, October 19

 Throughout history, religion has held a strong presence.
 However, in contemporary times, with relatively new connectivity and globalization working to make a multicultural society with universalist values, what is the relevance of religion?
-WITH DESSERT PROVIDED, join PRS UDRs Gabi Hersch and Lily Wageman in Upper Usdan at 1pm for COOKIES and a captivating conversation about this, as well as any questions you may have about the Religious Studies department, including classes, faculty, events, what it takes to be a minor, and more!
+WITH DESSERT PROVIDED, join PRS UDRs Gabi Hersch and Lily Wageman in Upper Usdan at 1pm for COOKIES and a captivating conversation about this, as well as any questions you may have about the Religious Studies program, including classes, faculty, events, what it takes to be a minor, and more!

 FordHall2015 Statement of Support from PRS Faculty Members